Varun Gohil

 • Accelerator design and programming: Exploring LLM-driven accelerator design and defining programming abstractions that simplify hardware optimization.

 I earned my Master’s at MIT, where I developed a frequency-aware request scheduler for microservices by modifying the Thrift RPC framework.
 I completed my undergraduate studies at IIT Gandhinagar, during which I worked on approximate computing, memory systems, and hardware for autonomous vehicles with Profs.
-Manu Awasthi, Joycee Mekie and Rajeev Balasubramonian
+Manu Awasthi, Joycee Mekie and Rajeev Balasubramonian.

 News